uladz-zubrycki/Reseed/README.md

+> **Disclaimer**: Versions of the library up to 1.0.0 don't follow semantic versioning and public api is a subject of possibly breaking changes.

 # About

 *Reseed* library allows you to initialize and clean integration tests database in a convenient, reliable and fast way.